theodo-group/LLPhant/README.md

 We designed this framework to be as simple as possible, while still providing you with the tools you need to build powerful apps.
 It is compatible with Symfony and Laravel.

+We are working to expand the support of different LLMs.
+Right now, we are supporting [OpenAI](https://openai.com/blog/openai-api) and [Ollama](https://ollama.ai/) that can be used to run LLM locally such as [Llama 2](https://llama.meta.com/).

-For the moment only OpenAI is supported, if you want to use other LLMs, you can use [genossGPT](https://github.com/OpenGenenerativeAI/GenossGPT) as a proxy.
+If you want to use other LLMs, you can use [genossGPT](https://github.com/OpenGenenerativeAI/GenossGPT) as a proxy.

 We want to thank few amazing projects that we use here or inspired us: